knowlen/CSCI412_TA/README.md

 # CSCI412_TA
-scripts used in grading for CSCI 412: Mobile Development at Western Washington University
+This is a repository to house the scripts used in grading for CSCI 412: Mobile Development at Western Washington University

 ###Install
-in Bash:
+Just clone the repo in a directory of your choosing.
+Preferably on Linux.

 `$git clone https://github.com/knowlen/CSCI412_TA.git`

 ###Overview
-####/examples
+####examples/
-includes examples for input arguements and the outputs of each script.
+Includes examples for command line arguments and outputs for relevant scripts.
-####/scripts
+####scripts/
-includes all scripts.
+Includes scripts for grading and pre-processing the survey forms.